Computer Science (A-level)

 You’ll learn how to program a computer to behave as you want it to, anything from controlling a robot to making life-saving calculations or building your own version of Amazon.
 You’ll learn how computers communicate together to form networks like the Internet.

-If you are interested in studying A-level Computer Science, you may also be interested in our additional pathways, T-level in Digital Support Services, Diploma in E-sports, ICT and Games Development or T-level in Digital Production Design and Development.
+If you are interested in studying A-level Computer Science, you may also be interested in our additional pathways, the T Level in Digital Support Services, the Diploma in E-sports, ICT and Games Development or the T Level in Digital Production, Design and Development.
 All A-level applicants are encouraged to research alternative pathways before accepting their offer to study A-levels.

 You will need at least five GCSEs at grade 4 or above, including English Language at grade 5 and Maths at grade 4.